Udûn (The Lord of the Rings: The Rings of Power): Plot

 An army of Orcs led by Adar find the tower of Ostirith abandoned.
-While they search for refugees from the Southlands town of Tirharad, the Elf Arondir triggers a booby-trap that collapses the tower on the army.
-The townspeople, who had moved down the valley to the village, cheer as the tower falls.
-Meanwhile, Galadriel, Queen Regent Míriel, and soldiers from Númenór make their way towards the Southlands by ship.
-Galadriel meets Isildur, and learns from his father Elendil that Isildur's mother drowned.
+While they search for the humans, Arondir triggers a booby-trap that collapses the tower on many of the Orcs.
+The humans, who had moved down the valley back to Tirharad, cheer as the tower falls.
+Meanwhile, Galadriel, Halbrand, Queen Regent Míriel, and soldiers from Númenor make their way towards the Southlands by ship.
+Galadriel meets Isildur and learns from his father, Elendil, that Isildur's mother drowned.

-Arondir attempts to destroy the broken sword that the Orcs are searching for but is unable to with conventional tools.
-He tells the human healer Brownyn that he is going to hide it as her son Theo watches on from a distance.
+Arondir attempts to destroy the broken sword but is unable to with conventional tools.
+He tells Bronwyn that he is going to hide it as Theo watches on.
 Arondir helps the town prepare for the next assault.
-He professes his love to Bronwyn and promises a life together with her and Theo after the battle is over.
-That night, the Orc army enters Tirharad.
-The townspeople trap the Orcs in the center of the village and are victorious, but soon realize that many of the enemies they just killed were their neighbors, who joined Adar and had been disguised as Orcs.
-The townspeople are horrified with their actions.
+He professes his love to Bronwyn and promises a life together with her and Theo after the battle.
+That night, the Orcs enter Tirharad.
+The townspeople trap them in the center of the village and are victorious, but soon realize that many of the enemies they just killed were the humans who had joined Adar.

 Orc archers shoot at the townsfolk, killing and wounding many.
-Bronwyn is hit in the shoulder.
-Taking refuge in the tavern, Theo and Arondir cauterize Bronwyn's wound.
-Adar enters and demands the location of the broken sword.
-Arondir attempts to negotiate, but the Orcs continue to kill people.
-When Bronwyn is threatened, Theo reveals the sword and gives it to Adar.
-Adar orders the rest of the humans to be killed, but as the Númenórean army arrives on horseback and kills or captures the remaining Orcs.
-Adar gives Waldreg a task before attempting to escape, only to be captured by Galadriel and Halbrand.
+Bronwyn is hit in the shoulder; Theo and Arondir cauterize her wound.
+Adar demands the broken sword and Arondir attempts to negotiate, but the Orcs continue to kill people.
+Theo reveals the sword and gives it to Adar when Bronwyn is threatened.
+Adar orders the rest of the humans to be killed, but the Númenóreans arrive on horseback and kill or capture the remaining Orcs.
+Adar is captured by Galadriel and Halbrand as he attempts to escape.

-Galadriel interrogates Adar, discovering that he is an Elf who was corrupted by the first Dark Lord, Morgoth, and was turned into one of the first Orcs.
+Galadriel interrogates Adar, discovering that he is an Elf who was corrupted by the first Dark Lord, Morgoth, and turned into one of the first Orcs.
 He claims to have killed the second Dark Lord, Sauron, and is now focused on creating a home for all Orcs.
 Halbrand is hailed as the King of the Southlands and the Númenóreans celebrate their victory.
 Theo realizes that the broken sword is missing as Waldreg uses it to unlock the dam beside Ostirith.
-Water rushes into tunnels that the Orcs dug to the mountain Orodruin.
-The water enters a lava chamber beneath the mountain and the resulting pressure causes an eruption that spews lava, ash, and smoke over the Southlands.
+Water rushes into the Orcs' tunnels which lead to the mountain Orodruin.
+The water enters a magma chamber beneath the mountain and the resulting pressure causes an eruption that spews lava, ash, and smoke over the Southlands.